 People are often praised and esteemed highly if they have been in marriage for many years.
 Many years of marriage used to be 20 or more years, but due to the pervasion of selfishness in recent times, this has been reduced to ten or more.
 The principle of quality over quantity has never had a more necessary application than that of marriage.
 One of my early mentors once said, “Marriage can be the closest thing you experience to either heaven or hell, while still on earth.”
 How many people have lived unhappily, unfulfilled, or miserably in a marriage relationship for many years, but stayed because divorce was considered a worse option?
 I have found that many people considering divorce really need to be considering remarriage, because the divorce has actually already taken place; it just has not been formalized.
-So, the real consideration is to either make the divorce official or to remarry all in this time.
+So, the real consideration is to either make the divorce official or to remarry going all in this time.
 True marriage involves pursuing an intimate knowing of one another, but there are people who consider themselves to be married but are actually strangers, because they never share their true heart with one another.
 True marriage involves unity or becoming one, but there are couples who consider themselves to be married and they can’t agree or unite on hardly anything.
 True marriage involves sharing an expression of love for one another, which means each seeks to joyfully fulfill the other at the expense of self, but there are those who consider themselves to be married yet perform the necessities of marriage life grudgingly and painstakingly, only because they feel they have too.